-Challenge number Detail of challenge 1 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
+Challenge number Detail of challenge 1 Our assessments and observations indicate that the gap between disadvantaged and non-disadvantaged-though narrowing, Is still noticeable.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in reading .
 2 Internal and external (where available) assessments indicate that writing attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 3 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 10% lower than for non-disadvantaged pupils.
 20 % of disadvantaged pupils have been 'persistently absent' compared to 4 of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 4 Our observations and early meetings with parents indicate that the education and wellbeing of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 There has been a deterioration of the skills of social play in KS1 and the development of friendships and social skills in KS2